xonik/prophet-vs-waveform-extractor/README.md

 # Prophet VS wavetable ROM converter

-Decodes the Sequential Prophet VS factory wavetables from ROM images into WAV files and C++ headers.
+Decodes the Sequential Prophet VS factory wavetables from ROM images or VS-WAVES.DAT into raw or WAV files and C++ arrays.

+Two versions are included here - a command line converter and a web-based UI.
+The UI is a single file that can be opened in any browser.

 ![Prophet VS waveform chart preview](media/chart_preview_full_1.png)

 ## Why does this script exist?

-The waves are originally stored in the two prophet VS roms (MSB/high and LSB/low).
+The waves are originally stored in the two prophet VS roms (MSB/high/upper and LSB/low).

 There are several version of the extracted VS waveforms out there.
 In particular, I found one version with each wave in .AIF format, 336 samples per wave.
 There are also